Commercial and Contractual Implications of COVID-19achkarlaw-admin

-In some cases, commercial agreements are structured in a way that relieves/postpones the parties of their contractual obligations or the consequences of non-performance, through a “force majeure” clause.
+In some cases, commercial agreements are structured in a way that relieves/postpones the parties of their contractual obligations or the consequences of non-performance through a “force majeure” clause.

 An essential aspect of the force majeure clause is that the event that prevented either party from fulfilling their contractual obligations was unforeseeable.
 A notice requirement may be embedded into the clause as a condition to alleviate the abrupt nature of such an event.
-In most cases, the clauses will relieve and suspend the party’s obligations for temporarily as per the duration of the force majeure event.
+In most cases, the clauses will relieve and suspend the party’s obligations temporarily as per the duration of the force majeure event.

 To prove there is a frustration of contract, the party relying on the frustration must show that the event was (1) unforeseeable at the time the contract was entered into; and (2) not be the fault of either party.
-Given that the COVID-19 pandemic was unforeseeable and for many people, unlikely to be anyone’s “fault”, and likely to have effects for an indeterminate amount of time, we may see a rise in allegations of frustration due to the pandemic.
+Given that the COVID-19 pandemic was unforeseeable and, for many people, unlikely to be anyone’s “fault” and likely to have effects for an indeterminate amount of time, we may see a rise in allegations of frustration due to the pandemic.

-The party relying on a clause such as force majeure must prove they used all the resources available to them and took reasonable steps to mitigate the effect of the uncontrollable event or circumstance.
+The party relying on a clause such as force majeure is must prove they used all the resources available to them and took reasonable steps to mitigate the effect of the uncontrollable event or circumstance.
 Only then will they be able to recover damages for their losses.